NahalG/Telling-Stories-with-Data/Finalprojectpart2.md

 ```

 ‘It’s Cute – The cover page.”
+1. Have you used ChatGPT?
+No.
-1. What do you think is the narrative?
+3. What do you think is the narrative?
 This is about ChatGPT, how it came to be and what it can do.
 It also mentions the tech layoffs and links it to ChatGPT’s launch.
 It then goes onto connect it with the education sector.
 2. Do the sections and call to action link?
 Yeah, I can see a link.
 I feel that students need to be trained in how to use the new technology and more so work around it rather than against it.